If you are planning a trip to Toronto, congrats! You’re in for a real adventure!

 Luxury (US$200 and up)

-Middle-priced (US$140 – US$200)
+Mid-range (US$140 – US$200)

 Budget (up to US$140)

-Trust me, if you’re a foodie, THIS is the perfect place where to stay in Toronto!
-This is also one of the best neighborhoods for budget travelers and backpackers, as you’ll find many good accommodations with accessible prices here.
+Chinatown is one of the best neighborhoods for budget travelers and backpackers.
+Here, you’ll find many good accommodations at accessible prices.
 And considering this is a very central area, I think that’s an amazing combo!

 Luxury (US$200 and up)

-Middle-priced (US$100 – US$190)
+Mid-range (US$100 – US$190)

 Budget (up to US$80)